Simulation of sheet metal forming with FORGE®

 FORGE® simulates both types of sheet metal forming operations in order to optimize process parameters and to ensure the parts’ quality.

-The example presented here corresponds to the hot forming of a middle riser of automobile bodywork.
+The example presented here corresponds to the hot forming of a B-pillar in a car body.
 Following the stamping operation, the part formed is cooled between the two dies which makes it possible to check its microstructure and its final shape.
 The FORGE® software can be used in this type of configuration and considering the microstructural changes.

 FORGE® allows accurate prediction of: